 The winner selected by the jury will receive the “2024 Élan Award - International Composition Competition for an orchestral work - Orchestre national d’Île-de-France – IRCAM”.

 The Maison de la Musique Contemporaine will award the winner with a prize of a gross amount of €3000 following the performance.

-The winning work will be performed by the Orchestre national d’Île-de-France and the soloist and will be broadcast in Anne Montaron’s “Création Mondiale” programme on France Musique during 2023.
+The winning work will be performed by the Orchestre national d’Île-de-France and will be broadcast in Anne Montaron’s “Création Mondiale” programme on France Musique during 2024.
 The winner will receive from France Musique a gross amount of €1000 following the performance.

 Durand-Salabert-Eschig will publish the score.

-In addition, the winner will receive a joint commission from the Orchestre national d’Île-de-France and IRCAM for a new 10-minute work for solo instrument and orchestra with electronic music for a gross amount of €6000.
-The winner will be welcomed to IRCAM’s studios during the 2023/2024 season to work closely with a computer music producer who will provide assistance and advice and will support them for the electronic part of the work.
-The work will be performed in public during the concert for the Competition final in 2024.
+In addition, the winner will receive a joint commission from the Orchestre national d’Île-de-France and IRCAM for a new 10-minute work for trombone and orchestra with electronic music for a gross amount of €6000.
+The winner will be welcomed to IRCAM’s studios during the 2024/2025 season to work closely with a computer music producer who will provide assistance and advice and will support them for the electronic part of the work.
+The work will be performed in public during the concert for the Competition final in 2025.

 The audience attending the final will vote for the “Public choice” work.
 The winner of the “Public choice” work will receive a reward from Durand-Salabert-Eschig publishing house.

 The musicians of the Orchestre national d’Île-de-France will vote for their “Orchestra’s choice” work.